hoophq/docs/docs/installing/container-platforms/kubernetes.md

 ## Agent Deployment

-Please refer to [agent configuration](../../configuring/agent.md) for more options.
+Please refer to [agent configuration](../../configuring/agent.md) for more information.

 :::info
 The `SERVER_ADDRESS` option must be used when it's a self-hosted installation.
 It must point to the gRPC server of gateway.
 E.g.: